Currently Enrolling Trials

 Austedo is supplied as a tablet for oral administration.
 The recommended dose is as follows:

 - Huntington’s disease chorea: The dose of Austedo is determined individually for each patient based on reduction of chorea and tolerability.
 When first prescribed to patients who are not being switched from tetrabenazine (a related VMAT2 inhibitor), the recommended starting dose of Austedo is 6 mg administered orally once daily.
-The dose of Austedo may be increased at weekly intervals in increments of 6 mg per day to a maximum recommended daily dosage of 48 mg.
+The dose of Austedo may be increased at weekly intervals in increments of 6 mg/day to a maximum recommended daily dosage of 48 mg/day.
 Administer total daily dosages of 12 mg or above in two divided doses.

 Administer Austedo with food.
-Swallow Austedo whole.
-Do not chew, crush, or break tablets.
+Austedo should be swallowed whole, not chewed, crushed or broken.
 Please see drug label for dosing recommendations in patients switching from tetrabenazine and other dose adjustments.

 Adverse events associated with the use of Austedo may include, but are not limited to, the following:

 Austedo comes with the following Black Box Warning: Austedo can increase the risk of depression and suicidal thoughts and behavior (suicidality) in patients with Huntington’s disease.
 Anyone considering the use of Austedo must balance the risks of depression and suicidality with the clinical need for treatment of chorea.
 Closely monitor patients for the emergence or worsening of depression, suicidality or unusual changes in behavior.
 Patients, their caregivers and families should be informed of the risk of depression and suicidality and should be instructed to report behaviors of concern promptly to the treating physician.